lloydlowUOA/public_notes/markdown_cheatsheet/showing_what_markdown_can_do.md

 Then I created `.bashrc` and `.bash_profile` files in `$HOME` based on my previous laptop.
 Where is your `$HOME`?
 Just type `echo $HOME` in the terminal, and you'll find it.

 As the content in `.bashrc` and `.bash_profile` is personal, I will not display it here.
 You will find it useful to have these hidden files set up for aliases and exporting path to programs/software that you use.
 Aliases are great to create short commands to login to server.

 Then I installed Java development kit `java version "16.0.1" 2021-04-20`: https://www.oracle.com/au/java/technologies/javase-downloads.html simply because many tools will likely use Java.

 The I get myself a text editor.
-I use Atom: https://atom.io/
+I use [Atom](https://atom.io/)

 As I view sequences a lot, I need [Artemis](https://www.sanger.ac.uk/tool/artemis/) installed.
-There are other genome or sequence browser but I like this one.
+There are other genome or sequence browsers but I like this one.

 Useful page for Artemis commands: https://sanger-pathogens.github.io/Artemis/Artemis/artemis-manual.html#_Toc532218858